Tobias0110/EVN_Kaifa_ESP_MQTT/README.md

 | ip          | string        || IP address received via DHCP |
 | rssi        | string        | Received Signal Strength Indicator | Strength of the wifi signal in `dBm` |

-The following JSON is an example package sent by the microcontroller.
+The following JSON is an example package sent by the micro-controller.
 ```json
 {
   "meternumber": "181220000009",